Kapowsin Water District Receivership

 - The Kapowsin Water District source water transmission line was repaired this morning.
 Valley Water District staff found the cause of the blockage at the source meter feeding into the Raw Water Storage Tank.
 There was a significant amount of debris clogging the filter screen.
 Water Buffalo Inc. brought in 3 truckloads of potable water to get the finished storage tank full, ensuring customers remained with water, and time to allow the Raw Water Storage Tank to refill.
 Valley Water District will be placing a “Y” filter at the Spring collection site that should keep debris from making its way into the transmission line.
 Thanks to Valley Water District staff for identifying the issue and promptly getting the water source back to operational!

-- On Sunday, December 16, a Valley Water District employee observed the Booster Station storage tank was low while doing their weekend system checks.
+- On Dec.
+16, a Valley Water District employee observed the Booster Station storage tank was low while doing their weekend system checks.
 He then checked the Spring Site tank and found it empty with no water flowing into it.
 It is likely the problem is another obstruction or break in the transmission main.
-Valley Water District is in the process of investigating, and Water Buffalo started trucking water beginning this morning (Monday 12/17/18).
+Valley Water District is in the process of investigating, and Water Buffalo started trucking water beginning in the morning of Dec.
+17, 2018.
 We do not anticipate the system running out of water.

 This site will be kept up to date with the most current information.

 - We provided public notice for the water right application.
-The 30 day comment period expired on October 25, 2018.
+The 30-day comment period expired on Oct.
+25, 2018.
 No comments were submitted on this project.

 - View the leaking pipe, the fixed pipe and installed a new Spring Pump check valve.